Understanding Packaging Order Economics

 Inventory Strategy

-Ordering more units than you need immediately reduces per-unit cost but increases storage cost, cash tied up in inventory, and risk of packaging obsolescence if branding or regulations change.
+Ordering more units than you need immediately reduces per-project cost but increases storage cost, cash tied up in inventory, and risk of packaging obsolescence if branding or regulations change.
 The optimal strategy depends on: product sales velocity and forecast accuracy, packaging design stability (how often does branding change?), storage costs and available warehouse space, and shelf life of packaging materials (humidity, degradation).

 Practical Recommendations

 For new product launches: order 1.5-2x the quantity needed for the first 3 months.
 This provides enough volume for a meaningful price break while limiting inventory risk if the launch underperforms.
 For established products: order 6-12 months of supply.
-The unit cost savings from 10,000+ quantity tiers typically exceed storage and capital costs.
+The project cost savings from 10,000+ quantity tiers typically exceed storage and capital costs.
 For seasonal products: order the full season quantity plus buffer in a single production run.
 Setup costs amortized over the full season order deliver better economics than multiple smaller runs.